-- a.
-The student achieves a grade of 75% or above in all clinical nursing courses. - b.
-The student achieves a grade of satisfactory "S" in all clinical nursing courses. - c.
-The student achieves grades of 75% or above in all but two non-clinical nursing courses. - d.
-The student achieves an overall GPA of 2.3.
+- 1. The student achieves a grade of 75% in all clinical nursing courses. - 2.
+The student achieves a grade of satisfactory (S) in all clinical nursing courses. - 3.
+The student achieves grades of 75% in all but two non-clinical nursing courses. - 4.
+The student achieves and overall GPA of 2.0.